anonymousforConf/OpenIMR/README.md

 * `networks/` contains the implementation of a GAT backbone.

-* `util.py` is used for loading and pre-processing the dataset.
+* `util.py` is used for loading and pre-processing the dataset, and also includes the functions for computing metrics.

 * `train_ours.py` is used for implementing the pipeline of OpenIMR.